 Tallink's Shares are listed on the TSE and Subscription Rights and Offer Shares are expected to be listed on the TSE, there is no assurance that an active market for its Subscription Rights, Offer Shares and Shares will be sustained.
-There is no assurance that the market price for the Tallink's Subscription Rights, Offer Shares and Shares could be subject to significant fluctuations due to various external factors and events including the liquidity of the Tallink's Subscription Rights, Offer Shares and Shares in the market, difference between the Tallink's actual financial or operating results and those expected by investors and analysts, the general market conditions and broad market fluctuations.
+There is no assurance that the market price for the Tallink's Subscription Rights, Offer Shares and Shares will not decline.
+The market price of the Tallink's Subscription Rights, Offer Shares and Shares could be subject to significant fluctuations due to various external factors and events including the liquidity of the Tallink's Subscription Rights, Offer Shares and Shares in the market, difference between the Tallink's actual financial or operating results and those expected by investors and analysts, the general market conditions and broad market fluctuations.
 Prevailing market price from time to time will depend also on many factors, including future interest rates, industry and market conditions, the Tallink's operating results and cash flows and the market for the securities of companies in the same or similar operating segments.
 In recent years, most stock markets have experienced significant price and trading volume fluctuations.
 These fluctuations have often been unrelated or disproportionate to the operating performance of the underlying companies.
-Accordingly, there could be significant fluctuations in the price of the Subscription Rights, Offer Shares and Shares and Shares and Shares in the price of the Subscription Rights, Offer Shares and Shares and Shares and Shares of the Offering even if Tallink's operating results meet expectations.
+Accordingly, there could be significant fluctuations in the price of the Subscription Rights, Offer Shares and Shares, including a substantial decline, following the Offering even if Tallink's operating results meet expectations.